stfc/PSyclone/tutorial/training/users/lfric/README.md

     31  36  41

-While the output might vary from run to run (e.g. assignment of thread id to column), here a sample output.
-To make the colouring more obvious, there are comment lines added to indicate where the colouring starts
+While the output might vary from run to run (e.g. assignment of thread id to column), here a sample output when using 4 OpenMP threads.
+To make the colouring more obvious, there are comment lines added manually to indicate where the colouring starts:

     ! colour 1 - only the central column, it shares a vertex with all other columns Kernel executed by thread            0  of            4  using indices            1  -            5